akhilrao/akhilrao.github.io/pages/research.md

 ### <a name="working papers"></a>working papers

-Akhil Rao, Matthew Burgess, Daniel Kaffine: *Orbital-use fees could more than quadruple the value of the space industry* (revisions requested, PNAS; mimeo)
+Akhil Rao, Matthew Burgess, Daniel Kaffine: *Orbital-use fees could more than quadruple the value of the space industry* (revisions requested, *Proceedings of the National Academy of Sciences*; mimeo)

 <p class="tab">
 	<small>